||What proportion of delinquency cases are referred to juvenile court by law enforcement agencies?

 - Cases can be referred to juvenile court by any one of a number of sources such as law enforcement agencies, social service agencies, schools, parents, probation officers, and victims.

-- Law enforcement agencies referred 91% of drug law violation cases, 90% of property offense cases, 88% of person offense cases, and 65% of public order offense cases handled in juvenile court in 2010.
+- Law enforcement agencies referred 91% of property and drug offense cases, 88% of person offense cases, and 64% of public order offense cases handled in juvenile court in 2020.

 - A smaller proportion of public order cases are referred to juvenile court by law enforcement, largely because this offense category contains cases involving contempt of court and probation violations that are most often referred by probation or court personnel.